Parliamentary.ai

 Description

-- Fiscal Strategy for Energy Efficiency: The Chancellor must publish and implement a fiscal strategy to encourage energy efficiency and microgeneration, consulting relevant stakeholders.
+• Fiscal Strategy for Energy Efficiency: Mandates the Chancellor to create and periodically review a fiscal strategy to encourage energy efficiency and microgeneration, consulting relevant parties.

-- Property Marketing: Estate agents must include energy ratings and a climate change awareness notice in all property marketing materials.
+• Property Marketing Information: Requires estate agents to include energy ratings and a climate-change awareness notice in all property marketing materials.

-- Council Tax and Non-Domestic Rates: Increases in property value due to energy efficiency improvements or microgeneration installations will not affect council tax or business rates.
+• Council Tax and Non-Domestic Rates: Stipulates that improvements made to a property for energy efficiency or microgeneration will not lead to an increase in council tax or business rates.

-- Mortgages for Energy Efficiency: Banks and building societies must offer mortgage facilities for energy efficiency measures and microgeneration systems.
+• Mortgages for Energy Efficiency Measures: Requires banks and building societies to offer mortgage facilities for installing energy efficiency measures and microgeneration systems.

-- Smart Meters: New domestic electricity meters must be capable of measuring both imported and exported electricity.
+• Smart Electricity Meters: Mandates that all new domestic electricity meters installed after a specified date must be capable of measuring both imported and exported electricity.

-- Licensing of Electricity Supply: Exemptions from licensing are introduced for small electricity suppliers operating local distribution networks.
+• Licensing of Electricity Supply: Introduces an exemption from licensing requirements for small-scale local electricity distribution networks.

 Government Spending